foundation/foundation-sites/docs/pages/xy-grid.md

 ### Responsive Grids

 Pair `xy-cell` with the `breakpoint()` mixin to make your grid responsive.
-Refer to the Sass documentation below to learn how each mixin works and the available arguements.
+Refer to the Sass documentation below to learn how each mixin works and the available arguments.

 ```scss
 .main-content {